jamesangie/AI-plays-Flappy-Bird/README.md

 # AI-plays-Flappy-Bird
 ### The project is credit to the Youtuber Tech With Tim's AI Plays Flappy Bird - NEAT Python series.
 I used different implementation of objects and designing on my ideas other than his.
-NOT A SINGLE OF LETTER IS COPIED AND PASTED!
 ## 1. Implement the game(DONE)
 ### The game is implemented Objected Oriented.
 It is easy to play: click mouse to jump the bird going through pipes to survive.
 ## 2. Create neural network(DONE)